Basketball basics

 Technical Fouls

 Basketball is one of the most well-known sports in the world.
 Every single player wishes to win.
 To win, players try something other than touching the opposite player, which is against sportsmanship.
-After the first technical foul, the opposing team is awarded free throws and possession.
-If the referee finds two technical fouls by the same team, they will be ejected.
+After committing the first technical foul, the opposing team awards free throws and possession.
+If the referee discovers two technical fouls by the same team, they will eject the players.

 • Walking: Traveling is taking more than two steps without dribbling the basketball.
 “Traveling” is when you move your pivot foot after dribbling.

-• Carrying: This is called “carrying” when players dribble the basketball with their hands too far to the side or beneath the ball.
-This is also known as palming.
+• Carrying: When players dribble the basketball with their hands too far to the side or beneath the ball, this is carrying or palming.

 • Double Dribble: Basketball players dribble from one place to another.
 When he stops dribbling, he must shoot or transfer the ball to another player rather than dribbling again.
 It is a double-dribbling foul if he does.